 The museum has many interesting artifacts, photographs, and tools of the trade.
 Learn the different types of mining, understand how minerals are extracted, and get a sense of how some of the earliest Idaho miners lived while trying to work their claim.

 Idaho Museum of Mining and Geology has a seismic station to track earthquakes around the world!
 The station consists of a long-period, horizontal pendulum sensor capable of sensing and recording seismic events depending on their magnitude and other environmental conditions.
-The sensor has recorded earthquakes as close as 150 miles and as far away as about 9,000 miles.
-A bulletin board near the station displays interesting facts about earthquakes, and the station desk has a computer and monitor where the real-time helicorder (earthquake signal traces) can be viewed.
+The sensor has recorded earthquakes as close as 70 miles (Magnitude 6.5 near Stanley, Idaho in 2020) and as far away as 9,000 miles (Magnitude 7.8 in Nepal in 2015).
+The real-time data of IMMG’s sensor displays the last 24 hours at the museum.
+Another large monitor displays seismic activity across the entire world in real time, highlighting where activity has been concentrated over the last 5 years.

 Imagine being able to look at what lived before dinosaurs ever existed, or to see the actual bones from fishes that swam in a huge lake covering southern Idaho (including Boise) for millions of years.
 At the museum, you can see what life was like across our continent, going back more than 250 million years.
 As you are browsing the museum, look for a fossilized stromatolite.
 Stromatolites are rocks made by microorganisms.
 By dating stromatolites, scientists have learned there was life on this planet 3.5 billion years ago!